 Auckland Region – Guide for Backpackers

+Welcome to the Auckland Region, a land of volcanoes, forested hills, regional parks, beaches, islands and New Zealand’s largest city.
 Not only does Auckland stretch out into the waters of the Hauraki Gulf, but the whole region encompasses many different landscapes.
 Known as the “City of Sails”, all around the coast of Auckland you’ll see the water covered in boats.
-At one point, it was said that there was 1 boat to every 3 Aucklanders.
+At one point, it was said that there was one boat to every three Aucklanders.
 The coastline is also a drawcard for Aucklanders and backpackers with its white sand beaches found in the suburbs.

 Things you can’t miss in Auckland